mephistopheles-8/basicweb-rust-experiments/README.md

 # Basicweb: Microsite experiments with Rust, Actix-Web, Diesel, Svelte and SQLite.

-*Note: this is no longer under active development.*
+*Note: this is not currently under active development.*

 This is a set of experiments with a variation of "microsites," small, self-contained front-end and back-end "sites" that are intended to be